KhiemNguyen15/twitch-watcher/PROJECT_PLAN.md

 # Twitch Watcher - Project Plan

 ## Overview
-Twitch Watcher is a microservice-based, event-driven application that listens for Twitch EventSub events (e.g., new streams for specified games or streamers) and sends notifications to designated Discord servers via webhooks.
+Twitch Watcher is a microservice-based, event-driven application that listens for Twitch events (e.g., new streams for specified games or streamers) and sends notifications to designated Discord servers via webhooks.
 It features a Discord-authenticated web frontend where users can configure which streams should trigger notifications.

 ---